 The Process Manufacturing, Recreational Vehicle and Laboratory (PMRVL) Industry Reference Committee (IRC) supported by IBSA Manufacturing, is reviewing the MSM Manufacturing Training Package Training Package.
 The Case for Change was approved by the Australian Industry and Skills Committee (AISC) in June 2021.

-Round 2 Public Consultation now open
+Round 2 Public Consultation is now closed

 For more information contact Mark Shaddock, Industry Engagement Partner / Training Package Development Manager on P: +61 3 9815 7000 E: [email protected]